North Carolina vs. Georgia Tech NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- North Carolina has combined with its opponents to put up more than 63.5 points only two times this year.
+- North Carolina and its opponents have combined for 65 points -- this matchup's over/under -- just twice this season.

-- Georgia Tech and its opponents have not yet combined to score more than 63.5 points in a game this season.
+- Georgia Tech's games have yet to go over 65 points this season.

-- The 63.5 total in this game is 9.3 points above the 54.2 average total in Yellow Jackets games this season.
+- The 54.2 PPG average total in Yellow Jackets games this season is 10.8 points fewer than this game's over/under.

 North Carolina Stats and Trends